benmann/trash/readme.md

-# TRASH
+# 🗑 TRASH
+> A task-runner in bash

 [http://trash.sh](http://trash.sh)

-Tra.sh is a task-runner written in bash.
+Trash is a task-runner written in bash.
 Much like Grunt.js it can be used to automate large parts of your workflow and is easily extensible with plugins, that are quite easy to write.

 ### INSTALL